Kaolin Clay

 FAQs

-• Is kaolin clay the same as bentonite?
+- Is kaolin clay the same as bentonite?
 No. Kaolin is milder and less absorbent than bentonite clay.
-They are different minerals with different properties, though both appear in skincare products.
+They are different minerals with different layer structures and cation-exchange characteristics, though both appear in skincare products.
+The distinction matters because formulations behave differently depending on which clay is used.

-• Can kaolin dry out the skin?
+- Can kaolin dry out the skin?
 In mask form, any clay can draw moisture from the skin if left on too long.
-Kaolin is gentler than most, but time and frequency still matter.
+Kaolin is gentler than most, but time and frequency still matter, and drier skin types may find even mild clays drying with frequent application.